-Support for the implementation of the Climate Fife Plan and its associated Sus stainable Energy Action Plan (SECAP) including partrange of vacant and derelict sites which could host solar photovoltaic arrays on sites across Fife.
-Funding is also supporting feasibility work, in collaboration with the Coal Authority and British Geological Survey, to assess potential locations for use of mine
+Area Committee Project All Fife • Support for the implementation of the Climate Fife Plan and its associated Sustainable Energy Action Plan (SECAP) including part- funding an ongoing Community Renewables Feasibility Study led by the Fife Community Climate Action Network focussed on a range of vacant and derelict sites which could host solar photovoltaic arrays on sites across Fife.
+Funding is also supporting feasibility work, in collaboration with the Coal Authority and British Geological Survey, to assess potential locations for use of mine water geothermal heat schemes in Fife.